Machu Picchu: Spanish conquest

 Over the centuries, the surrounding jungle overgrew the site, and few outside the immediate area knew of its existence.
-The site may have been re-discovered and plundered in 1867 by a German businessman, Augusto Berns.
-Some evidence indicates that the German engineer J. M. von Hassel arrived earlier.
-Maps show references to Machu Picchu as early as 1874.
-A 1904 atlas designated the site as Huayna Picchu.
+The site may have been re-discovered and exploited in the late 19th century by the German engineer Augusto Berns.
+Some suggest the German engineer J. M. von Hassel arrived earlier, though there's no solid evidence.
+Maps reference Machu Picchu as early as 1874, and a 1904 atlas labeled it as Huayna Picchu.